18arendall/choose-your-adventure/The-sandy-place-with-spice/Scene8D.md

 ## :sunglasses: Scene 8C: Refuse to join

->:speech_balloon:"Alright Goold luck out there then."
+>:speech_balloon:"Alright Good luck out there then."

 He leaves for his base.